b-inary/desktop-postflop/README.md

 ## Supported environments

+- OS
-- OS: Windows 10/11
+  - Windows: 10/11
+  - macOS: 11.7 and later
+    - We do not distribute macOS builds because we are not enrolled in the Apple Developer Program and cannot sign the app.
+  - Linux: glibc 2.31 and later (e.g., Ubuntu 20.04 and later)
+- CPU
-- CPU: must support AVX instructions
+  - x86-64: must support AVX instructions
     - Intel: Sandy Bridge and later
     - AMD: Zen (1st gen) and later

-Though we only distribute Windows builds, we have confirmed that the app can be built and run on macOS (we do not distribute the masOS app because we are not enrolled in the Apple Developer Program and cannot sign the app).
+  - Apple silicon: M1 and later

 ## Download

-You can download the installer (.msi) or the portable executable (.exe) from the [GitHub releases page].
+You can download the app from the [GitHub releases page].

 [GitHub releases page]: https://github.com/b-inary/desktop-postflop/releases

+- Windows
-- The installer version automatically installs dependent runtimes.
+  - The installer version (.msi) automatically installs dependent runtimes.
-- To launch the portable version, the [WebView2 runtime] needs to be installed.
+  - The portable version (.exe) requires the [WebView2 runtime] to be installed.
     - In most cases, the runtime should already be installed on Windows 10/11.
+- Linux
+  - AppImage should work on most Linux distributions.
+  - Alternatively, the .deb package is available for Debian-based distributions, including Ubuntu.

 [WebView2 runtime]: https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download-section

 ## Uninstall

-To completely uninstall Desktop Postflop, please remove the following folder after the regular uninstallation:
+On Windows, please remove the following folder after the regular uninstallation to completely uninstall Desktop Postflop:

 ```
 C:\Users\<username>\AppData\Local\b-inary.desktop-postflop